26 May Premature Construction

 Before a hammer flies, be sure you’ve covered all the bases

 You’ve finally took the steps necessary to get your home modification project off the ground.
-You’ve hired the right people, and now the clock is counting down to when your home becomes a partial construction zone.
+You’ve hired the right people which were looking for construction jobs and now the clock is counting down to when your home becomes a partial construction zone.
 You may be feeling overwhelmed, but don’t put it out of your mind, that would be counterproductive.
 Now’s the time you need to get ready!
 Procrastination has no place when preparing for a construction project.
 It’s all about preparation.
 Cast denial aside and embrace this endeavor with all you’ve got.

 And you can do so by following a few basic steps.

 Initially, you should make a list.
 Everything that you will potentially need to have onsite when the crew begins working should be recorded.
 Ask yourself, have you ordered all the parts you’ll need?
 Do you have all of your deliveries scheduled and know when each appliance is set to arrive?
 Circumstances will be much different after work begins, you will be inundated with distractions.
 You want to minimize potential frustrations such as going out of your mind while you frantically look for stuff.
 Make that list and confirm that everything is accounted for.

 Overcome any confusion with your contractor.
 Confirm that you are on the same page and you communicate clearly with each other.
 By doing so, you will ensure that your expectations are realistic.
 You tell him what you want and he’ll be honest about what’s possible.
 By properly managing your outlook, the process will be a much smoother one.

 There is an abundance of issues to consider and address.
 First establish how long the construction process is projected to last?